tongueroo/infra-malform-output/README.md

 There's an intentional bug with the `output` helper in this code to see what happens when there's some malform output syntax in the code.

-The code has an error:
+The code has an intentional error:

 app/stacks/a1/tfvars/base.tfvars